JackKenney/cpp-env/README.md

 * VSCode 1.49.0
 * vcpkg 2020.06.15

-vcpkg is a powerful library manager for C++ that will make it easy to install and add libraries to your C++ projects.
+`vcpkg` is a powerful library manager for C++ that will make it easy to install and add libraries to your C++ projects.
 You can find it [here](https://github.com/Microsoft/vcpkg).

 ## Prerequisites

-Add the following lines to your `.bashrc` so that you can install libraries using `vcpkg` and the Makefile can find them.
+Add the following lines to your `~/.bashrc` so that you can install libraries using `vcpkg` and the Makefile can find them.

 ```
 export PATH="/path/to/your/vcpkg:$PATH"